zulip/zulip/CONTRIBUTING.md

   ideas, and generally help each other out.

 Everyone is welcome to [sign up](https://chat.zulip.org/) and participate — we love hearing from our users!
-Public streams in the community receive thousands of messages a week.
-We recommend signing up using the special invite links for [users](https://chat.zulip.org/join/t5crtoe62bpcxyisiyglmtvb/), [self-hosters](https://chat.zulip.org/join/wnhv3jzm6afa4raenedanfno/) and [contributors](https://chat.zulip.org/join/npzwak7vpmaknrhxthna3c7p/) to get a curated list of initial stream subscriptions.
+Public channels in the community receive thousands of messages a week.
+We recommend signing up using the special invite links for [users](https://chat.zulip.org/join/t5crtoe62bpcxyisiyglmtvb/), [self-hosters](https://chat.zulip.org/join/wnhv3jzm6afa4raenedanfno/) and [contributors](https://chat.zulip.org/join/npzwak7vpmaknrhxthna3c7p/) to get a curated list of initial channel subscriptions.

 To learn how to get started participating in the community, including [community norms](https://zulip.com/development-community/#community-norms) and [where to